ColinConwell/NotioNLPToolkit/README.md

 export NOTION_API_TOKEN='your-notion-api-token'
 ```

+2. Share your Notion pages with the integration:
+   1. Go to the page you want to analyze in Notion
+   2. Click the ••• menu in the top right corner
+   3. Select "Add connections"
+   4. Find and select your integration from the list
+   5. Repeat for each page you want to analyze

-2. Run the basic example:
+3. Run the basic example:
 ```python
 from notion_nlp import NotionClient, TextProcessor, Tagger